UPSC Exam > UPSC Notes > History for UPSC CSE > Nitin Singhania Summary: Indian Music- 1

 • Originated from folk songs of camel riders of North-West India.

-• Uses very quick turn of phrases.
+• Uses very quick turns of phrases.

 (c) Ghazal

-• Originated in Iran (10th century AD).
+• Originated in Iran (10th century CE).

-• Zenith- Mughal period.
+• Reached its zenith during the Mughal period.

-• Historical Ghazal poets were either Sufis themselves (like Rumi or Hafiz), or sympathizers with Sufi ideas.
+• Historical ghazal poets were either Sufis themselves (like Rumi or Hafiz) or sympathizers with Sufi ideas.

-• Ghazal deals with just one subject: love, specifically an unconditional and superior love.
+• Ghazal deals with one subject: love, specifically an unconditional and superior love.

 Question for Nitin Singhania Summary: Indian Music- 1